 - Reliability: The carrier must deliver goods on time and without damage.

-- Efficiency: The right carrier will operate efficiently and won’t waste time or money, especially yours.
+- Efficiency: The right carrier will operate efficiently without wasting time or money, especially yours.

 - Affordability: For a shipper to be profitable, freight carriers must offer competitive rates that are also cost-effective.

-On the flip side, the right carrier helps ensure both the broker and the shipper run profitable businesses and maintain a great reputation with their customers.
+On the flip side, a good carrier helps ensure both the broker and the shipper run profitable businesses and maintain an excellent reputation with their customers.
 Working with the right freight carrier is arguably one of the most critical decisions a company can make.

 For freight brokers, doing an excellent job of matching shippers and carriers is vital for your reputation as a broker and building trust with both clients.